codeunion/sql-queries/README.md

 "plain English" sentences.
 Your job is to translate those sentences into a single SQL `SELECT` query.
 Don't worry if you can't do it — take your best shot!

+The database itself is contained in the `music-store.db` file.
+The `import.sql` file contains the raw SQL used to generate the toy database.
+You don't need to touch this file, but it's here in case we wind up needing it.
+You'll be doing your work in `queries.sql`.

 ## Contents

 1. [The Plain English Queries](#the-plain-english-queries)